KshitijDani/MobileSensors/README.md

 # MobileSensors

-App that utilizes the proximity sensor, accelerometer and magnetometer to play games with the user
+A mobile application that utilizes a mobile phone's proximity sensor, accelerometer and magnetometer to play games with the user